• Skip to primary navigation

 roasted potatoes and carrots in a white serving bowl

-These roasted potatoes and carrots are quick and simple to prepare with everyday ingredients then roasted to perfection!
+These roasted potatoes and carrots are quick and simple to prepare with just a couple of everyday ingredients and then roasted in the oven to golden perfection!
+They're really tasty for how easy to make they are.

 Ingredients